cardechristine/pythonGame/README.md

-🧪 Arcane Text Adventure Game
+🧪 Arcane Text-Based Adventure Game
 This is a simple text-based adventure game inspired by the world of Arcane.
 The player explores interconnected rooms, collects essential items, and ultimately faces off against the villain Silco in the final showdown.

 🎮 Game Features:
-Navigate through iconic locations like Piltover Sky Tower, Hexcore Cafe, and Zaun Alleyway
+Navigate through locations like Piltover Sky Tower, Hexcore Cafe, and Zaun Alleyway

-Collect 6 unique items needed to defeat Silco
+Collect 6 items needed to defeat Silco

 Win or lose based on your choices and inventory